 Give back this Christmas season by doing some random acts of kindness.
-It’s a great way to make some’s day better.
+It’s a great way to make some’s day better and get you in the holiday spirit.

 We just finished up one of the busiest shopping weekends of the year.
 Black Friday doesn’t always show humanity’s best side.
 Now it’s GivingTuesday, and it’s the perfect time to give back and show another side of humanity.